acornett21/ack-multi-tenancy/README.md

 ```

 ## **Note**
-f you change the name of either the ConfigMap or the Secret from the values given above, i.e. ack-$SERVICE-user-config and ack-$SERVICE-user-secrets,
+If you change the name of either the ConfigMap or the Secret from the values given above, i.e. ack-$SERVICE-user-config and ack-$SERVICE-user-secrets,
 then installations from OperatorHub will not function properly.
 The Deployment for the controller is preconfigured for these key values.

 ## Install the Operator via OperatorHub